-So, what are some of the important features you might be looking for in your photography studio management software?
+What are some of the key requirements for your studio management software?
 Most of the CRM apps on the market offer the same general slate of features, but some might stand out in certain areas.
-Before making your selection, it’s important to think about what your needs are as a business, where you need the most help, and what role you’d like your software to play.
+Before making your selection, consider what you need as a business, where you need the most help, and what role your software will play.

-- Workflows that keep track of what stage each project is at, and help the process along by automating tasks or reminding you when you need to do them.
-Most photography workflow software will offer templated versions of workflows — many of them designed specifically with different photography gigs in mind — but will also allow you to tweak them to your liking, or build your own.
+- Workflows that keep track of project stages and assist with automating tasks.
+Workflow software will generally offer templated workflows — many of them designed specifically with different photography gigs in mind, but you can modify or design your own to suit your needs.

 - Schedule and calendar management: A CRM can keep track of appointments and meetings, either through information input directly into the system (via a client booking portal, for example) or by syncing with a different calendar client like Google Calendar or iCal.

-- Generating and managing leads: You can take information from interested clients and set up the system to automatically follow up with them via email.
-Some CRMs will create their own forms for this, while others work through a line of code or a widget you can insert into your website.
-A few will even generate leads through your social media accounts, not just via email.
+- Generating and managing leads: You can harvest interested clients and setup the automation process to follow up through email.
+Some CRMs will create their own forms, while others will use a line of code or a widget for this.
+A few will even generate leads through your social media accounts.

-- Client portals that will let your customers submit and update their own info within your system and edit bookings.
+- Client portals that will allow customers to submit and modify bookings.

-- Financial management tools: Some CRMs can supplement, or even take the place of, accounting software for photographers.
-You can find CRMs that offer expense and revenue tracking (which can come in handy when it comes time to do your taxes), while some more powerful tools can offer financial reports that offer a bird’s eye view of your business.
-For those who prefer more specialized accounting tools, there are many CRMs that offer seamless integration with common accounting platforms like Quickbooks.
+- Financial management tools: Some CRMs can supplement, even replace accounting software for photographers.
+Photography CRMs that offer expense and revenue tracking can be especially useful when it’s time to file taxes while offering financial reports that give a bird’s eye view of the financial health of your business.

-With that info in mind, you’re ready to check out our list of the best CRM for photographers!
+With that info in mind, you’re ready to check out our list of the best CRM for photographers in 2021!

 If you don’t have an online portfolio yet, they’re a snap to make.
-Look for an easy-to-use website builder with beautiful, customizable themes.
-Built-in features like Instagram integration, so you don’t have to manually update your portfolio with all of your newest and greatest shots, and a client proofing gallery will make sending proofs to your clients easy.
+Look for an easy-to-use website builder with beautiful, customizable templates.
+Built-in features like Instagram integration so you don’t have to manually update your portfolio with all of your newest and greatest shots, and a client proofing gallery will make sending proofs to your clients easy.